 Did You Know?

-You don't have to be a rocket scientist to use "zeroth," but the word, which was coined by physicists over a hundred years ago, does often show up in scientific contexts.
-(It comes from "zero," which is itself from Arabic "ṣifr.")
-These days "zeroth" is frequently used, as in our first example sentence, to suggest a level of importance that is even higher than first.
-Renowned Soviet physicist Lev Landau used "zeroth" this way when he classified all the famous physicists according to the relative value of their contributions to science.
+You don't have to be a rocket scientist to use zeroth, but the word, which was coined by physicists 120 years ago, does often show up in scientific contexts.
+(It comes from zero, which is itself from Arabic ṣifr.)
+These days zeroth is frequently used to suggest a level of importance that is even higher than first.
+Renowned Soviet physicist Lev Landau used zeroth this way when he classified all the famous physicists according to the relative value of their contributions to science.
 He put Niels Bohr and Max Planck, for example, right up there in the first class, and lesser-rated physicists in the second through fifth classes.
 Where did he think Albert Einstein and Isaac Newton belonged?
 They were unmatched, he felt, so they went in his zeroth class.

 Test Your Vocabulary with M-W Quizzes

 Unscramble the letters to create a word for the number 0: PCRIEH.VIEW THE ANSWER

 Theme music by Joshua Stamper ©2006 New Jerusalem Music/ASCAP